|

 From Perdika, small boats ferry visitors to the picturesque islets of Angistri and Moni.

-Note that because it is so convenient for residents of Athens, the island of Aegina can be crowded on weekends as local Greeks enjoy their time off work.
+Note that because it is so convenient for residents of Athens, the island of Aegina can be crowded on weekends as local Greeks enjoy their time off work with some holiday travel.

 A more casual and peaceful trip can be enjoyed on weekdays.